Apr 15 02:49 UTC

 Current Northern Lights Conditions in Iceland

-The current Aurora is a Kp2-3 (on a scale of 0-9) and will cover all of Iceland from 22:30.
-Viewed from Reykjavík, when active, the Aurora is positioned between the NNW horizon and the Big Dipper (Ursa Major) star constellation.
+The current Aurora is a Kp3-4 (on a scale of 0-9) and is covering all of Iceland.
+Viewed from Reykjavík, when active, the Aurora is positioned between the NNW horizon and above the city.
 In addition it covers the Faroe Islands and northern-mid Scandinavia.

 Northern Lights Solar Wind Data